Dasharo/docs/docs/variants/workstation/installation-manual.md

 devmem, which prohibits accessing the IOMEM.
 You should then take different Linux system.

+TBD: add refrence to Dasharo Reference OS on USB stick or other method

 ### Ubuntu installation

 Ubuntu legacy installers have problems with graphical setup mode.
 When you see an